Clustering with missing data: which equivalent for Rubin's rules?: Method

 with

-Note that $\delta_{\hat{F}^\Nbind}$ corresponds to the proportion of disagreements between both partitions of $\bfX$ and can be viewed as a normalized Mirkin distance. \cite{Fang12} indicate moderate values of $\Nbboot$ (20 or 50) are sufficient for a precise instability assessment.
+Note that $\delta_{\hat{F}^\Nbind}$ corresponds to the proportion of disagreements between both partitions of $\bfX$ (up to the scalar factor $\frac{\Nbind}{\Nbind-1}$) and can be viewed as a normalized Mirkin distance. \citet{Fang12} indicate moderate values of $\Nbboot$ (20 or 50) are sufficient for a precise instability assessment.
 Furthermore, this instability can be assessed for distance-based or non-distance-based clustering algorithms.